-The Oklahoma Department of Agriculture, Food, and Forestry (ODAFF) has created the Oklahoma Feral Swine Directories to help connect feral swine hunters/trappers with landowners who want help controlling feral swine and vise versa.
-The applications required for directory listing can be downloaded below; however, application and listing in the directory is not required to access the directories themselves.
-Landowners will be grouped by county in the directory, but the location of their property will not be revealed.
-Only landowner contact information will be displayed, and they will be in control of accepting or declining offers from hunters/trappers.
+The Oklahoma Feral Swine Hunter/Trapper Directory was developed to help connect landowners who want help controlling feral swine with feral swine hunters and trappers.
+The application required for directory listing can be downloaded below.
 The hunter/trapper directory will list contact information that will allow landowners to extend hunting offers to them.
-Hunters/trappers and landowners can use these directories to contact each other and arrive at mutually agreeable terms for hunting or trapping feral swine.
-ODAFF urges all hunters and trappers to respect private property rights and abide by all state regulations and landowners are encouraged to review the Recreational Land Use Liability powerpoint below.
+Landowners may contact listed feral swine hunters/trappers and arrive at mutually agreeable terms for hunting or trapping feral swine.
+ODAFF urges all hunters and trappers to respect private property rights and abide by all state regulations, and landowners are encouraged to review the Recreational Land Use Liability powerpoint below.

 - Feral Swine Hunter/Trapper Directory Application